giacbrd/SmartPipeline/docs/usage.rst

 The effort for the developer is minimal, but the advantage big.
 We can now execute these pipeline abstractions in parallel, not limited to stateless methods as we would normally do with multiprocessing.
-In general, it is convenient to always override ``on_start`` if attributes we are going to construct require this special treatment, so that the stage will be always compatible with both three ways of run it: sequentially, concurrently on threads or on processes.
+In general, it is convenient to always override ``on_start`` if the attributes we are going to construct require this special treatment, so that the stage will be always compatible with both the three ways of running it: sequentially, concurrently on threads and on processes.

 A complementary method is ``on_end``, both for stages and error manager, which allows to call operations at pipeline exit, even when this is caused by an error.